kkwong44/wordpuzzles/README.md

 10. Click "Open App" at the top when its finished deploy the app.
 A new tab page will open with your application.

 The deployed app can be found [here](https://kk-wordpuzzle.herokuapp.com).

+***You can use GitHub Desktop to clone and fork repositories that exist on GitHub.***

+Click [here](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop) for more information on Cloning and forking repositories from GitHub Desktop.
 ___
 ## Tools
 The tools used to carry out the development and deployment on this project are: